dhamma1991/milestone-project-4/README.md

 I then moved to testing views.
 Much of the more custom functionality the app possesses can be found within the views, so I focused particularly on these tests during the testing process.
 These tests can be found in test_views.py.

 I first attempted a simple test just checking that the index page can be reached by using self.client.get("/").
-At first I got a Value Error stating: Missing staticfiles manifest entry for 'css/style.css'.
-After some googling I followed the advice in [this stackoverflow thread](https://stackoverflow.com/questions/44160666/valueerror-missing-staticfiles-manifest-entry-for-favicon-ico) and managed to fix the error by running python manage.py collectstatic.
+At first, I got a Value Error stating: Missing staticfiles manifest entry for 'css/style.css'.
+After some googling, I followed the advice in [this stackoverflow thread](https://stackoverflow.com/questions/44160666/valueerror-missing-staticfiles-manifest-entry-for-favicon-ico) and managed to fix the error by running python manage.py collectstatic.
 This fixed the error, and the first simple test passed.

 I began using Django's test suite in order to conduct tests on views that require a login.
 I tested that a user can access both the tasks and profile pages, tests which passed without issue.